 Alternatives to Torres del Paine National Park

-Although Torres del Paine is by far Chilean Patagonia´s most known attraction, there are many other beautiful destinations for you to visit.
+Although Torres del Paine is by far Chilean Patagonia´s biggest highlight, there are many other beautiful destinations for you to visit.

 While most travelers opt to continue their journey to Argentina and visit the iconic Fitz Roy or the massive Perito Moreno glacier, the area surrounding Puerto Natales has several hidden gems for you to visit.